highcharts/highcharts/docs/dashboards/your-first-dashboard.md

 However, there are other ways to import **Dashboards** packages.
 For alternative approaches, e.g. install via **npm**, see [this article](https://www.highcharts.com/docs/dashboards/installation).

+## 3. Add CSS
-We need some styling to display the whole dashboard properly.
-You can get the basic one by importing the modules to the CSS file, as shown below.
+We need CSS styling to display the dashboard properly.
+The default styles of the dashboard is contained is the **Dashboards** CSS file, and imported as shown below.

 ```css
 @import url("https://code.highcharts.com/dashboards/css/dashboards.css");
 ```

+## 4. Add the script
-We are now ready to start working on the actual Dashboard configuration.
+We are now ready to start working on the actual **Dashboards** configuration.
 Create a new dashboard instance inside the `script` tag.

 To do so, you have to pass two arguments:
-* the div’s ID where the dashboard should be placed (see point 1).
+* the container div’s ID where the dashboard should be placed (see point 1).
 * the object with dashboard options.

 To do so, you can use the factory function `Dashboards.board`: